-Swim instruction is mandatory for Carmel, Sharon, and Kineret.
-We encourage campers to improve their skills and provide them with opportunities to pass out of their swim level throughout the summer.
+Swim instruction is mandatory for campers in Carmel, Sharon, and Kineret.
+We encourage campers to improve their skills and provide them with opportunities to pass their swim level throughout the summer.
 Occasionally, campers may not be able to pass their swim level tests before leaving camp.
-This may be due to limited activity time due to weather, schedule changes, or their own challenges with the current swim level.
+This may be due to limited activity time because of inclement weather, schedule changes, or their own challenges with the current swim level.
 Please don't despair - campers may continue their lessons and testing at home, or have another opportunity next summer.